BlueBrain/NeuroM/README.md

 # NeuroM

-NeuroM is a Python-based toolkit for the analysis and processing of neuron morphologies.
+NeuroM is a Python toolkit for the analysis and processing of neuron morphologies.

 [![Build Status](https://travis-ci.org/BlueBrain/NeuroM.svg?branch=master)](https://travis-ci.org/BlueBrain/NeuroM)